Deploy Attestation Node

 Please review the configuration description.

-in the template files with appropriate values. - Run the following command to deploy the docker container for attestation node:
+2. Run the following command to deploy the docker container for attestation node:

 docker compose up -f <docker_compose_file_name> -d